Third Party Delivery Services: Guide for Restaurants

 The services connect restaurants with customers who want the convenience of delivery without the restaurant managing it directly.
 They handle the entire delivery process, from taking orders to delivering food to the customer’s door.
 Most third party delivery services use mobile apps where customers can browse menus, place orders, and track their deliveries in real-time.

-How Third Party Delivery Works
+How Do Third Party Delivery Services Work?

 Image: The working procedure of Third Party Delivery Services